 English and Maths are a fundamental part of your educational experience and we are dedicated to ensuring student progress with the qualifications they need for the future.

 A GCSE qualification in Biology is integral for students who are aiming to progress into higher education or a career within countryside and wildlife management.

-As a student at Spring Lane Junior College, you will be a member of one of our Students’ Union, who will represent your voice and is there to ensure your College experience is great.
+As a student at Spring Lane Junior College, you will be a member of our Students’ Union, who will represent your voice and is there to ensure your College experience is great.

 Students will be able to engage in a range of enrichment activities.

-The common room at Spring Lane offers a place to relax and socialise during breaks
+The communal area at Spring Lane offers a place to relax and socialise during breaks.